jhannes/logevents/README.md

 ## Quick start:

-1. Add `org.logevents:logevents:0.1.17` to your `pom.xml`.
+1. Add `org.logevents:logevents:0.1.19` to your `pom.xml`.
 Right away, you will by default get logged event at INFO and higher to the console with a reasonable format, including color coding if your environment supports it.
 Your tests will log at WARN and the format will include which test method caused the log event.
 2. Add `logevents.properties` to your current working directory or `src/main/java` with the line `root=WARN` to only log warning and higher.
 You can also add for example `logger.my.package.name=DEBUG` to log a particular package at DEBUG level.
-Read more about [logevents.properties](https://jhannes.github.io/logevents/apidocs/org/logevents/config/DefaultLogEventConfigurator.html)
+Read more about [logevents.properties](https://jhannes.github.io/logevents/apidocs/org/logevents/config/DefaultLogEventConfigurator.html).
+If you want to get messages from the internals of LogEvents, add `logevents.status=DEBUG`.
 3. Add `observer.console.threshold=WARN` and set `root=DEBUG file,console` to write debug log events to [the file](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/FileLogEventObserver.html) `logs/<your-app-name>-%date.log` and warning events to [console](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/ConsoleLogEventObserver.html).
 4. Add the lines `observer.file.formatter=PatternLogEventFormatter`, `observer.file.formatter.pattern=%logger{20}: %message` and `observer.file.filename=logs/mylog-%date.txt` to change the file location and message format.
 See <a href="https://jhannes.github.io/logevents/apidocs/org/logevents/formatting/PatternLogEventFormatter.html">PatternEventLogFormatter</a> for more details.
 5. You can simply add a [Slack observer](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/SlackLogEventObserver.html) as well.
 [Get a slack webhook URL](https://www.slack.com/apps/) and add `observer.slack=SlackLogEventObserver`, `observer.slack.threshold=WARN` and `observer.slack.slackUrl=<your slack webhook url>`, then set `root=DEBUG file,console,slack`.
 If you prefer Microsoft Teams, you can use [MicrosoftTeamsLogEventObserver](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/MicrosoftTeamsLogEventObserver.html) instead.
 6. If your application is running in a servlet container, you can add the `observer.servlet=[WebLogEventObserver](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/WebLogEventObserver.html)` and add the [LogEventsServlet](https://jhannes.github.io/logevents/apidocs/org/logevents/extend/servlets/LogEventsServlet.html) to your servlet container.
 Set `root=DEBUG file,console,slack,servlet` to enable.
 See [OpenIdConfiguration](https://jhannes.github.io/logevents/apidocs/org/logevents/util/openid/OpenIdConfiguration.html) to learn how to secure your LogEventServlet.
+Alternatively, you can run the dashboard on an [embedded web server](https://jhannes.github.io/logevents/apidocs/org/logevents/web/LogEventHttpServer.html) by adding `observer.servlet.httpPort=8080`.
 7. To make link to the Log Events dashboard in Slack messages, configure `observer.slack.formatter.detailUrl=<where you exposed your LogEventsServlet>`.
 In order to decrease the amount of potentially sensitive information logged to Slack, configure `observer.slack.formatter=SlackAlertOnlyFormatter` (similarly with MicrosoftTeamsAlertOnlyFormatter).
 8. To save log message in a database between restarts and so load balanced nodes can view each others log messages, configure `observer.servlet.source=[WebLogEventObserver](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/WebLogEventObserver.html)` and add the [LogEventsServlet](https://jhannes.github.io/logevents/apidocs/org/logevents/extend/servlets/LogEventsServlet.html) to your servlet container.
 Set `root=DEBUG file,console,slack,servlet` to enable.
 See [OpenIdConfiguration](https://jhannes.github.io/logevents/apidocs/org/logevents/util/openid/OpenIdConfiguration.html)`
 9. To ensure that all uncaught exceptions in your application are logged, add `installExceptionHandler=true` to logevents.properties`

 Here is a simple, but powerful [`logevent.properties`](https://jhannes.github.io/logevents/apidocs/org/logevents/config/DefaultLogEventConfigurator.html):